ambrose-kutti/Resume-Search-Agent/README.md

     ```bash
     python -m venv venv
     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
-    # TODO: Create a requirements.txt file in the root or api/ directory.
-    # For now, install known dependencies manually or create a requirements.txt from config.py analysis.
-    pip install fastapi uvicorn "python-dotenv>=1.0.0" chromadb requests langchain openai tiktoken

     ```
     *Note: A `requirements.txt` file is crucial for a production-ready setup.
 Please create one by running `pip freeze > requirements.txt` after installing all dependencies.*